ImagoXV/NanoASV/README.md

 ## Acknowledgments

-We thank Antoine Cousson, Fiona Elmaleh and Meren for their time and energy with NanoASV beta testing !
+We thank Antoine Cousson, Fiona Elmaleh and Meren for their time and energy with NanoASV beta testing!

 ## Citation